-In August 2008, the building that used to be Lincoln Elementary School located at 2425 9th Avenue in Huntington, was purchased with intent to help many sick and hurting people.
-It was a highly visible location in a former blue-collar east end neighborhood that had become known as drug infested.
+In August 2008, the building that used to be Lincoln Elementary School located at 2425 9th Avenue in Huntington, was purchased with the intent to help many sick and hurting people.
+It was a highly visible location in a former blue-collar east-end neighborhood that had become known as drug-infested.
 Based on The Healing Place models throughout Kentucky, these neighborhoods were appropriate for such facilities.
-Over the next couple years, the building began to take shape into a place where men would begin a life-changing transformation of their own.
+Over the next couple of years, the building began to take shape into a place where men would begin a life-changing transformation of their own.

 Our work also reaches into the Peer Recovery Support arena.
 RPWV provides training to meet the educational requirements of the Peer Recovery Credential offered by the West Virginia Certification Board for Addiction and Prevention Professionals (WVCBAPP).
-This 46-hour course provides training in Boundaries & Ethics, Core Competencies of Recovery Coaches and guides students through the PR Credential application process.
+This 46-hour course provides training in Boundaries & Ethics, Core Competencies of Recovery Coaches, and guides students through the PR Credential application process.
 RPWV employs Peer Recovery Support Specialists in various settings throughout the state.
-You will find our Peer Recovery Support Specialists working in hospitals, Emergency Departments, inpatient drug free mother baby programs, county health departments, licensed behavioral health centers, Quick Response Teams and in drug courts/day report programs across the state.
+You will find our Peer Recovery Support Specialists working in hospitals, Emergency Departments, inpatient drug-free mother-baby programs, county health departments, licensed behavioral health centers, Quick Response Teams, and drug courts/day report programs across the state.